3DC: 3-Dimensional Correction

 Dr. Moramarco is familiar with nearly every type of scoliosis brace.
 Over the past several years, patients have come to Scoliosis 3DC℠ from near and far with different braces.

 As a result, he jumped at the chance to introduce the Chêneau-Gensingen® brace in the U.S. in 2013.
-Patient results have improved significantly using our two-pronged Schroth therapy approach and Dr. Weiss’s Chêneau Brace.
-Learn more how you can improve your child’s chances for an improved outcome using Schroth therapy and the Gensingen Brace: two powerful weapons against scoliosis.
+Patient results have improved significantly using our two-pronged Schroth therapy approach and Dr. Weiss’s Chêneau Gensingen brace.
+Learn more about how you can improve your child’s chances for an improved outcome using Schroth therapy and the Gensingen Brace: two powerful weapons against scoliosis.

 As a point of fact, the Schroth Method and the SpineCor® Brace are not compatible.
 Dr. Moramarco is not an advocate of soft braces for scoliosis.
-The principles behind the SpineCor® Brace and Schroth exercises are not the same, although there are those who are marketing SpineCor who would have you believe otherwise.
+The principles behind the SpineCor® and Schroth exercises are not the same although there are those who are marketing SpineCor who would have you believe otherwise.
 If your practitioner is offering two competing methods of managing scoliosis, then you may want to stop and ask why.
-What does that tell you?
-The difference between Schroth and SpineCor® is that Schroth is about elongation and opening voids.
+One difference between Schroth and SpineCor® is that Schroth is about elongation and opening voids for Schroth breathing.
 SpineCor® uses compressive forces.
 To learn more about SpineCor® from a media presentation in Canada, go here.

-Bracing should be in accordance with the individual patient circumstances and each scoliosis brace should offer the maximum potential in-brace corrections.
-In-brace corrections and the potential for improvement of scoliosis is the very reason we are so enthusiastic about the Cheneau Gensingen® scoliosis brace for adolescents with scoliosis.
+Bracing should be in accordance with individual patient circumstances.
+Each scoliosis brace should offer the maximum potential in-brace corrections.
+It’s one of the reasons we are so enthusiastic about the Cheneau Gensingen® scoliosis brace for adolescents with scoliosis.
 This newest Cheneau brace offers a high degree of in-brace corrections, consistently, for better long-term outcomes and other numerous benefits.

 Scoliosis is not a one-size-fits all condition.
 Each patient should be treated individually, according to curve-pattern.
 At Scoliosis 3DC℠, that is our approach.
 If your child has a symmetrical brace or another brace offering adequate in-brace corrections, and comfort, then we think that’s great.
 We won’t recommend a change unless you are interested, but we do recommend that you help your child learn how to integrate Schroth therapy and fast if your child is still growing or has the potential for significant growth.